afyqzarof/dotfiles/README.md

-# afyq's nvim config 💤 LazyVim
+# afyq's neovim config using LazyVim

 Refer to the [documentation](https://lazyvim.github.io/installation)